sodafoundation/documentation/content/guides/user-guides/csi/ceph csi/_index.md

 ## Selecting the vendor CSI driver

-You can select the CSI driver supported by SODA Plug-N-Play from [here](https://docs.sodafoundation.io/guides/user-guides/nbp/csi-pnp/) Once selected follow the instruction given in the document to deploy the CSI driver in K8s.
+You can select the CSI driver supported by SODA Plug-N-Play from [here](https://docs.sodafoundation.io/support-matrix/nbp/csi-pnp/) Once selected follow the instruction given in the document to deploy the CSI driver in K8s.

 ##### For this example we are selecting the [CEPH-RBD CSI Driver](https://github.com/ceph/ceph-csi).

-Following are some additional steps we need to perform for this plugin
+Following are the pre-requisites for Ceph CSI Driver.

 * Setup CEPH Client Authentication.